-The bill amends the definition of "credentialing information" that the Arkansas State Medical Board can provide to credentialing organizations.
-Specifically, it updates the information that can be shared regarding a physician's qualifications, practice history, and other relevant details.
-Notably, the bill removes the requirement to provide the status of United States Drug Enforcement Administration certificates as part of the credentialing information.
+This bill amends the definition of "credentialing information" that the Arkansas State Medical Board can provide to credentialing organizations.
+Specifically, it updates the information that can be shared regarding a physician's professional qualifications, practice history, and other relevant details.
+The amendment includes the removal of the requirement to provide the status of United States Drug Enforcement Administration certificates, which streamlines the credentialing process for physicians.

 Statutes affected: HB 1458: 17-95-107(b)